• About

 Q: Is it possible that Governor Tim Walz will not opt Minnesota into this program?

-Q: What if Minnesota does not opt-in to the program.
-Could I donate to an SGO in another state?
+Q: What if Minnesota does not opt in to the program?
+Can I donate to an SGO in another state?

 A: Yes.
 You may give to an SGO in another state if the governor of the second state approves the SGO.
 The federal tax credits will be awarded to you through the U.S. Treasury Department rather than your state government or the SGO’s state government.